-It is clear that salary negotiations, like many aspects of the working world, are ambiguous and challenging.
-We hope that our guide helps you approach this aspect of your job hunt with a little more clarity!
+It is clear that graduate salary negotiations, like many aspects of the working world, are ambiguous and challenging.
+However, we hope that our guide helps you approach this aspect of your job hunt with a little more clarity.

 Find Popular Graduate Jobs & Graduate Schemes

 Biology Graduate Jobs - Chemistry Graduate Jobs - Physics Graduate Jobs - Biomedical Science Jobs - Life Science Graduate Jobs - Biochemistry Graduate Jobs - Data Science Graduate Jobs - Forensic Science Graduate Jobs - Neuroscience Graduate Jobs - Microbiology Graduate Jobs - Chemical Engineering Graduate Jobs - Environmental Science Graduate Jobs